Juan Antonio Salvador Carmona: Life and work

 He received his first lessons in Madrid from his brother, Manuel, who was studying with their uncle, the sculptor Luis Salvador Carmona.
 He initially planned to be a sculptor himself, and accompanied his uncle to the Royal Palace of La Granja de San Ildefonso, where they made plaster reliefs for the Pantheon there.
 In 1758, he applied for a scholarship at the Real Academia de Bellas Artes de San Fernando, but it was not approved, as he was already over the maximum age of sixteen.

 He wanted to improve his engraving skills, but Manuel, who was on a scholarship in Paris, remained away longer than expected, so he obtained a position with Tomás López, a well-known map engraver, and studied with him for two years.
 When Manuel returned, in 1763, they began a lifelong artistic partnership.

 In 1763, he participated in a competition at the Academia, but the award went to Juan Barcelón.
 The following year, he began accepting commissions.
-After establishing his reputation, he once again presented his works at the Academiia in 1770 and was named a "Supernumerary Academician" for his engravings of works by Bartolomé Esteban Murillo, which are now on display at the Calcografía Nacional.
+After establishing his reputation, he once again presented his works at the Academia in 1770 and was named a "Supernumerary Academician" for his engravings of works by Bartolomé Esteban Murillo, which are now on display at the Calcografía Nacional.